TraNequaFauntleroy/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  Answer: Line 67.
+That is where the personalDice function is returning another function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Answer: Same: the function Different: newRoll
 c.
 What is the lexical scope of `newRoll`?
+  Answer: return function

 ### Task 3 - Stretch Goals